 (2) current employees of the civil service, the Minnesota State Retirement System, the Public Employees Retirement Association, and the Teacher's Retirement Association, or employees of one or more agencies or organizational units under them;

-(3) former permanent and probationary employees of the job class who separated from the class in good standing within the past four years and have indicated availability for reinstatement to the class; or
+(3) former permanent and probationary employees of the job class who separated from the class within the past four years and have indicated availability for reinstatement to the class; or

 (4) current permanent and probationary employees who have indicated availability for transfer or demotion to the job class.